 Moving around inside Michie Stadium is not always easy, but folks are unfailingly polite, so with a little time and patience, you will eventually get where you’re going.

 Perhaps the biggest point of confusion arises with the section numbers.
 Sections 1, 2, 3… to 32 are lower level sections.
 Sections U-9, U-10… to U-16 are upper level sections.
-I sit in Section 10, and invariably someone from Section U-10 will be sitting in my seats when I finally get to them.
-This isn’t a huge issue, but I’m sure it’s a pain to hike up from Section 10 to Section U-10.
+I sit in Section 11, and occasionally someone from Section U-10 will be sitting in my seats when I finally get to them.
+This isn’t a huge issue, but I’m sure it’s a pain to hike up from Section 11 to Section U-11.

 I personally like being down close to the field because when I yell at the visiting team, I want them to hear me.
 I don’t go to football games to watch, I go to participate.
 However, the upper level sections all offer an excellent view of the field—arguably better than the view from lower down.
 It can get cold and rather windy up there late in the fall, however, so if you sit up there, do yourself a favor and bring a blanket.